 If you have suffered a psychological trauma you are also more at risk and if it runs in your family.

-Two new blood tests have just been developed (May 2015) which pick up antibodies to toxins which have been produced by previous gastrointestinal infections.
+A new blood test has just been developed (May 2015) which picks up antibodies to toxins which have been produced by previous gastrointestinal infections.
 This is a new way of diagnosing diarrhea predominant IBS and points to an organic cause for IBS and not a psychological one.

 DiarrheaNurse will be monitoring the situation to look for any new information that is discovered about the cause of this life disrupting condition.
 Hopefully, in the future we will have a better answer to "What is irritable bowel syndrome ?" and we can change the name and drop the syndrome!